dschil138/Fulcrum/README.md

 ![Photo of the Fulcrum Keyboard](photos/fulcrum-1-web.jpg)

-There are currently two versions of the Fulcrum: the **20-key version** pictured here, and a **40-key version** pictured farther below.
+There are currently two versions of the Fulcrum: the **20-key version** pictured here, and a **40-key version** pictured below.
 (These key counts do not include the 5-way switches.)

 ![40 key version](photos/fulcrum-6x3-walnut-3.webp)